calvinmetcalf/degent/readme.md

 npm install degent
 ```

-Takes a generator function and returns a promise for its return value, any yields in the generator are assumed to be promises and the resolved value is passed back in, in other words
+Takes a generator function and returns a promise for its return value, any yields in the generator which have a then method are assumed to be promises and the resolved value is passed back in, in other words

 ```javascript
 // simply returns a function with a promise which resolves to the value